-ODP or its designee Frequency of Verification:
+ODP or its designee

+Frequen ncy of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
+once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP. oviders may be qualified more frequently depending on which monitoring cycle they are d to.

+pendix C: Participant Services

+C: Participant Services C-1/C-3: Provider Specifications for Service